COVID-19 Reopening: What Has Reopened In Each Bay Area County?

 Currently closed/not allowed: Bars and breweries (with no meals provided), indoor dining at restaurants, concert venues, convention centers, festivals, live theater, nightclubs, piercing shops, schools (closed for in-person instruction), skin care and waxing services and tattoo parlors.

 Starting on Sept.
 1, businesses like nail and hair salons, massage parlors and barbershops will be allowed to reopen in outdoor settings with providers and customers required to wear masks.
-Gyms and fitness providers will also be able to hold classes and training sessions in outdoor public spaces like park lawns, city plazas and basketball courts.
+On Sept.
+9, gyms and fitness providers will also be able to hold classes and training sessions in outdoor public spaces like park lawns, city plazas and basketball courts.

 State Blueprint For A Safer Economy website: https://covid19.ca.gov/safer-economy/